 Official public registration in the German Clinical Trials Register (DRKS-ID: DRKS00007721) was completed three months after recruitment of the first wave had been initiated, but before data was available.
 Pre-registration (before starting data collection) failed due to lack of available resources at the time.

 The original plan was to establish the additive effect of messages containing a reason and those not containing one over a no-message condition during the baseline measurement of the first batch.
-With the sample size we expected (n=140), we would have had over 95% power to detect an effect of d=0.6 (slightly smaller than the one discovered in the LBC replication [20]).
+With the sample size we expected (n=140), we would have had over 95% power to detect an effect of d=0.6 (slightly smaller than the one discovered in the Langer, Blank and Chanowitz replication [20]).
 We had then planned to pit the more successful message type against a third message in the second wave.
 Instead of going forward with the plan of using a third message, we made the decision to gather another wave of participants with the same message types after the data from the first wave was analysed.
 This was due to the fact that, contrary to our expectations, no difference between the two messages was detected.
 This is important to note, as it means we can no longer rely on a long-term error rate of 5% [33] and—as p-values depend on the sampling distribution—default p-values from common statistical programs no longer apply [34].

 To address the issue of inadequate reporting in the sciences [35], the current report complies with the Consolidated Standards of Reporting Trials (CONSORT) statement [36].
 Contributor roles are clarified in Appendix 1, according to a taxonomy for this purpose [37].